 These private stakes in a company are usually bought by private equity firms.
 Firms can keep the holdings, or sell these stakes to private investors, institutional investors (government and pension funds), and hedge funds.
 Private equity firms can either be privately held, or a public company listed on a stock exchange.

 The private equity business is dominated by well-capitalized investors who are looking for big deals.
 In fact, the top 10 firms own half of the worldwide private equity assets.
-Here's a list of the top 10 firms in 2016 and the capital raised in the last decade.
+Here's a list of the top 10 firms in 2017 and the amount of capital raised over a five-year period:

 Private Equity Funds

-The money raised by these firms are called private equity funds.
-It usually comes from institutional investors, like pension funds, sovereign wealth funds, and corporate cash managers, as well as family trust funds and even wealthy individuals.
+The money raised by private equity firms is put into private equity funds.
+These funds are usually structured as limited partnerships, with a duration of 10 years.
+The funds typically have annual extensions, and the money comes mainly from institutional investors, like pension funds, sovereign wealth funds, and corporate cash managers, as well as family trust funds and even wealthy individuals.
 It can include cash and loans, but not stocks or bonds.

 Problems Hidden in Private Equity Financing

-Private equity firms use cash from their investors to purchase companies.
-The return on that investment attracts new investors.
-It's called the internal rate of return, and it defines the success of the firm.
+Private equity firms use the cash from their investors to purchase whole or partial interests in companies.
+The return on those investments, called the internal rate of return, attracts new investors and defines the success of the firm.

 But private equity firms have found a way to artificially boost that IRR.
 Since interest rates are so low, they borrow funds to make a new investment.
-They call on investors' cash later, when it looks like the investment is about to pay back.
+After holding the investment for a while, they use investors' cash to pay off the loan and take ownership of the asset when it looks like the investment is about to pay back.
 As a result, it looks like the investors received a huge return in a short period.
 The IRR looks much better, thanks to the use of borrowed funds.

 How Private Equity Helped Cause the Financial Crisis

 Many of the loans that banks make to the private equity funds were then sold as collateralized debt obligations.
-As a result, the banks didn't care if the loans were good or not. if they were bad, someone else was stuck with it.
-In addition, the impact of these loans going sour were felt in all financial sectors, not just banks.
+Because of this, the banks didn't care if the loans were good or not. if they were bad, someone else was stuck with them.
+In addition, the impact of these loans going sour was felt in all financial sectors, not just banks.
 The excess liquidity created by private equity was one of the causes of the 2007 Banking Liquidity Crisis and subsequent recession.
 (Source: Prequin, Private Equity Spotlight October 2007.
 Simon Clark, "Blackstone Wants More Range to Buy," Wall Street Journal, February 26, 2015)